Drenight/MIT6.824/RAFT_notes.md

 ## 5.6 Timing and availability
 > safety must not depend on timing.
 System must not produce incorrect results just because some event happens more quickly or slowly than expected

+# 7 Log compaction
+Long log consumes $\rightarrow$ snapshot compact
+- time to replay
+- storage space

+why not create snapshot only by leader & send to follower?
+- two disadvantages:
+  1. network bandwidth waste, slow snapshotting process
+      - follower has enough knowledge to build its own snapshot
+  2. make leader's implementation complex, busy with sending info

+Snapshot Frequency?
+- Fast: waste disk bandwidth and energy
+- Slow: risk exhausting storage capacity & replay time grows
+- Advice: a fixed bytes limit
+  - if significantly > expected size of snapshot:
+    - disk bandwidth for snapshotting will be small

+# 8 Client interaction
+- Talk about issues apply to all consensus-based system:
+  - How client find cluster's leader?
+  - How Raft supports linearizable semantics?

+How client find cluster's leader?
+- Talk to random server, that server will guide to the leader

+What's linearizable semantics?
+- every operation appears to execute instantaneously, exactly once.
+- no stale reply!

+How to make sure every operation run exactly once?
+- When will run twice or more?
+Example?
+   > for example, if the leader
+   crashes after committing the log entry but before responding to the client, the client will retry the command with a new leader, causing it to be executed a second time.
+  - Solution?
+      >  The solution is for clients to assign unique serial numbers to every command.
+Then, the state machine tracks the latest serial number processed for each client, along with the associated response.
+If it receives a command whose serial number has already been executed, it responds immediately without re-executing the request.

+- Contact stale leader, read returns stale result, how to solve?
+   1. >First, a leader must have the latest information on which entries are committed.
+The Leader Completeness Property guarantees that a leader has all committed entries, but at the start of its term, it may not know which those are.
+To find out, it needs to commit an entry from its term.
+Raft handles this by having each leader commit a blank no-op entry into the log at the start of its term.
+   2. > Second, a leader must check whether it has been deposed before processing a read-only request (its information may be stale if a more recent leader has been elected).
+   Raft handles this by having the leader exchange heartbeat messages with a majority of the cluster before responding to read-only requests.

+A better explaination of why using blank op
+> The no-op text at the end of Section 8 is talking about an optimization in which the leader executes and answers read-only commands (e.g. get("k1")) without committing those commands in the log.
+For example, for get("k1"), the leader just looks up "k1" in its key/value table and sends the result back to the client.
+If the leader has just started, it may have at the end of its log a put("k1", "v99").
+Should the leader send "v99" back to the client, or the value in the leader's key/value table?
+At first, the leader doesn't know whether that v99 log entry is committed (and must be returned to the client) or not committed (and must not be sent back).
+So (if you are using this optimization) a new Raft leader first tries to commit a no-op to the log; if the commit succeeds (i.e. the leader doesn't crash), then the leader knows everything before that point is committed.

+# 9 Implementation and evaluation
+- Three topic to evaluate Raft

+TLA+ specification language

+## 9.3 Performance
+- most important: replicating new log entries

+# 10 Related work

+# 11 Conclusion
+- Challange Paxos's understandability